 Our programs and teaching methods are supported by current, empirically-based scientific literature, and are designed to provide continuing education that is relevant to psychological practice, education, and/or research, so that psychologists may maintain and expand their ability to serve the public and contribute to the profession.

-Our courses are designed for postdoctoral-level psychologists; this course is an advanced-level course.
+Our courses are designed for postdoctoral-level psychologists; Consciousness and the Id is an advanced-level course.
 All mental health professionals, educators, and researchers have a variety of educational backgrounds and needs—if you have any questions about whether this course could benefit you and/or would be appropriate for your level of training, please do not hesitate to contact us.
-You may contact the Director directly at email@example.com with any questions or concerns.
+You may contact the Director directly at firstname.lastname@example.org with any questions or concerns.

 The course, Consciousness and the Id, will be available to you 24 hours a day, 7 days a week, so you will be able pace yourself in a manner that is comfortable for you.

 The cost of the course is noted below; there are no additional fees.
 The journal article is open access; please email the Director (email@example.com) if you have any difficulty accessing it.
 Your satisfaction is important to us.
 If you are not satisfied with a course, please let us know immediately—we will cancel your order and gladly offer you a full refund.

-This course allows you to earn CE credit for reviewing this thought-provoking journal article and passing an online multiple choice test.
+The course Consciousness and the Id allows you to earn CE credit for reviewing this thought-provoking journal article and passing an online multiple choice test.
 The article is available online through Google Scholar or MDPI (Solms, M., & Panksepp, J. .
 The ‘id’ knows more than the ‘ego’ admits: Neuropsychoanalytic and primal consciousness perspectives on the interface between affective and cognitive neuroscience.
 Brain Sciences, 2, 147-175. doi: 10.3390/brainsci2020147).
 After reading the article, access the online test and Certificate of Completion for the course to earn 4 CE credits.
 Advanced level—a foundation in classical psychoanalytic theory is recommended before reading the article.
 This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $29